How to Switch Netflix Region

 For example, the US version of Netflix had the 2017 Hit – The Last Jedi at least a year before everywhere else.
 Will many subscribers ever watch Netflix version in other areas?
 Who knows but it’s likely that the US Netflix will be the only place you’ll see it for some time.
 This is just a single example though, many of the most popular TV shows will be running one or two series behind on other versions of Netflix.
 One of my favorite shows is Persons of Interest, the JJ Abrahams hit but if you want to watch outside the US Netflix you’ll be out of luck.
 It’s been two years now and the last series still hasn’t made it onto European Netflix. or any different country.

 There are some other differences, they’ll obviously tailor much of their content to each specific Netflix region.
 Shows like Anime are more popular in Japan than in Europe for example.
-So they’ll often invest in this different content for local markets depending where Netflix is available.
-Generally the bigger the country/market the better value your Netflix library subscription will be, so the United Kingdom version is also good value for English speaking audiences.
+So, they’ll often invest in this different content for local markets depending on where Netflix is available.
+Generally, the bigger the country/market the better value your Netflix library subscription will be, so the United Kingdom version is also good value for English speaking audiences.

 It doesn’t have to be like this though and you can change your Netflix to another country, if you do want to watch other shows.

 Fortunately, it’s possible to change the Netflix region that you are allocated due to location.
 This is especially useful for those who live in slightly smaller countries where the Netflix catalogue can actually be very small indeed.
 All you actually need to do is to fool Netflix that you’re in a different country, you will then be redirected to that version.
 So in an ideal world, you can redirect to the US Netflix which as mentioned is much, much better than all the other versions.

 How to trick Netflix to think you are in the US